bilaloksuz/bilal_oksuz_case/petautomation/README.md

 # File content

-1- Http requests are send with unirest.
+1- Http requests are send with rest assured.

-2- Tests can be affected collectively under a single main method.
+2- Tests can be run with TestNG/PetTest.xml.

 3- If any test is a fail, the test stops.